fredcido/miro-stickies-pack/README.md

 ### About the app

-This sample app provides you with boilerplate setup and configuration that you can further customize to build your own app.
+[Stickies packs](https://miro.com/marketplace/stickies-packs/) app can be installed in your Miro board.

 <!-- describe shortly the purpose of the sample app -->